-Poor taxpayer compliance is particularly damaging in situations with substantial budget deficit, as is the case in many poor countries (Tanzi, 1991).
-However, accepting fiscal corruption as an instrument for raising revenues in the short run may undermine tax collection in the longer run, for several reasons.
+Poor taxpayer compliance is particularly damaging in situations with substantial budget deficits, as is the case in many poor countries (Tanzi, 1991).
+But, accepting fiscal corruption as an instrument for raising revenues in the short run may undermine tax collection in the longer run, for several reasons.
 Let us here point at some of the most important ones.

 First, implicit in the discussion of the positive link between fiscal corruption and tax revenues is the assumption that the willingness to pay taxes is independent of the way taxes are collected.
 This assumption is in contrast to the literature on reciprocity considerations in tax collection.
 For instance, Smith (1992, p.
-227) argues that tax authorities' unresponsive, corrupt and unfair treatment of taxpayers foster disrespect for and resistance against tax authorities and tax laws.
-In a study from Tanzania, Fjeldstad & Semboja (2001) find that the unresponsive way taxes are enforced appears to have fuelled tax resistance.
+227) argues that tax authorities' unresponsive, corrupt and unfair treatment of taxpavers fosters disrespect for and resistance against tax authorities and tax laws.
+9 In a study of Tanzania, Fjeldstad and Semboja (2001) find that the unresponsive way taxes are enforced appears to have fuelled tax resistance.
 Accordingly, they argue, tax evasion may to some extent be interpreted as a strategy of public resistance and opposition against the authorities.
 Hence, an increase in corruption may establish a negative public perception that causes citizens to be unwilling for a long period to enter into reciprocal relationships with the government.
-Thus, accepting fiscal corruption as an instrument to raising revenues may contribute to undermining the legitimacy of the tax administration, and thereby increase tax evasion and decrease tax revenues over time (Tanzi, 2000, 1995).
+Thus, accepting fiscal corruption as an instrument to raise revenues may contribute to undermining the legitimacy of the tax administration, and thereby increase tax evasion and decrease tax revenues over time (Tanzi, 1995, 2000).
 We believe this to be an important issue, because public opinion is not easily restored over time.

 Second, the relationship among tax collectors also needs to be considered.
-Tax collectors do not operate on their own, but are influenced by the behaviour of their reference group, such as colleagues and friends.
-As stressed by Fehr & Gächter (2000, p.
+Tax collectors do not operate on their own, but are influenced by the behavior of their reference group, such as colleagues and friends.
+As stressed by Fehr and Gächter (2000, p.
 167), "[s]ocial sanctions by peer members are probably a very important determinant of effort behavior in work relations."
-Therefore, if a tax officer knows that colleagues are getting more corrupt, his commitment to honest behaviour probably will be weakened.
-There are at least three arguments supporting this view (Sah 1991; Banerjee
+Therefore, if a tax officer knows that colleagues are becoming more corrupt, his commitment to honest behavior may be weakened.
+There are at least three arguments supporting this view (Sah, 1991; Banerjee, 1992):

-- internalised moral feelings of guilt by fraudulent behaviour become weaker as the number of corrupt tax officers increases; - when many others are involved in corruption, the loss of reputation (stigma) for each collector when discovered decreases; and - when many others are corrupt, this lowers the probability of being revealed due to the fact that the capacity of internal and external investigation units are constrained.
+-internalized feelings of guilt from fraudulent behavior become weaker as the number of corrupt tax officers increases;

+-when many others are involved in corruption, the loss of reputation (stigma) for each collector when discovered decreases; and

+-when many others are corrupt, this lowers the probability of corruption being revealed due to the fact that the capacity of internal and external investigation units are constrained.